SBit-Project/sbit.dev/docs/welcome.md

 ## Please take some time to read the following, this is for your own safety!

 :::danger Warning
 DO NOT give your private keys to anyone.
-No one from the SBit project will ever ask you for your private keys, only you can have access to them as they control your funds.
+No one from the Sbit project will ever ask you for your private keys, only you can have access to them as they control your funds.
 If you give your private keys to someone else, you just gave them all your SBIT.
 :::

 :::danger Warning